pffy/pbjkit/README.md

 # TROUBLESHOOT

 On Linus for Chromebooks or Virtual Machines (VMs) you may have restricted user accounts.
-This may prevent the global installation npm in the default locations.
+This may prevent the global installation of npm in the default locations.

+This issue may be called an EACCES error or something similar.

 To fix this issue, first make a new local npm global folder in your home directory.
 ```bash